coital/nuked/README.md

 - Q: How frequent will updates release?
   - A: Daily, weekly, or monthly.
 It all depends.
 However, full feature updates (x.1, x.2) will take longer to release than smaller updates (x.01, x.02).

+- Q: Is there a feature roadmap?
+  - A: Nope, and I do not intend to create one.